koseki/vagrant-layout/README.md

-# Vagrant Layout (default)
+# Vagrant Layout (PHP)

 **See [plugin branch](https://github.com/koseki/vagrant-layout/tree/plugin) for detail.**

-This is basic web development environment using [Vagrant](https://www.vagrantup.com/).
+This is PHP development environment using [Vagrant](https://www.vagrantup.com/).
 You can overwrite these files using [Gist](https://gist.github.com/) or just fork.

 ## Installation